himanshup/creatify/README.md

 ## Installation

 **Note**: You need a Client ID and Client Secret ID to run this.
 Replace the CLIENT_ID and CLIENT_SECRET values in `server.js` with your own.
-To run with `npm` instead, you will have to edit the scripts `package.json`.
+To run with `npm` instead, you will have to edit the scripts in `package.json`.

 ```
 git clone https://github.com/himanshup/spotify-playlist-creator.git